 Homeowner’s & renter’s insurance.
 All of your worldly possessions- together, under one roof.
 It’s a great idea to give one of the most significant parts of your life, that layer of protection– just in case.

 Life Insurance.
 Benjamin Franklin said there are only 2 certainties in life: death and taxes.

 Life insurance is a financial protection policy for your family that gives them a tax-free cash payment if you die while the policy is in effect.
 This can cover funeral expenses, outstanding debts, or help to support your family.

 Going to the movies, buying books, and vacations– this is the category for those types of expenses.

 Child Care, tuition, hair cuts, fun money.
 All happening here.

 You are obsessed with Chip and Joanna and need ALL THE THINGS from Magnolia Market (Preach!).
 This is where the money for your fall scented candle or those super cute votives comes from.

 Want a new handbag or shoes?
 You want all the things from the Container Store (#nojudgements)– this is where you make it raaaaiiiinnnn!

 I’m a big believer in this spending category.
 While you do need to prioritise spending and have a financial plan in place.
-Budgeting is kinda like dieting, it’s 3x harder to stick to the diet without that cheat day to give you some much need relief from your cauliflower pizza crust.
+Budgeting is kinda like dieting, you are going to have a hard time with sticking to the diet without that cheat day to give you some much need relief from your cauliflower pizza crust.